Scalable Surface-Based Manipulation Through Modularity and Inter-Module Object Transfer: Results

-We investigated how the position of object transfer—whether near the center or toward the edge of the platform—affects manipulation performance.
-In this experiment, various objects were passed between neighboring modules along a square trajectory across the surface.
-Each object followed three square paths in a continuous loop of two cycles: a \textit{normal square (blue)}, where the object passed through the center between shared actuators; a \textit{small square (purple)}, where the transfer occurred closer to the central actuator (A4); and a \textit{large square (yellow)}, where the object was passed farther from the central actuator (A4).
+We investigated how the lateral position of object transfer, whether along the center, left, or right path relative to the passing direction affects manipulation performance.
+In this experiment, various objects were passed between neighbouring modules along a square trajectory (anticlockwise: M0$\rightarrow$M2$\rightarrow$M3$\rightarrow$M1) across the surface.
+Each object followed three square paths in a continuous loop of two cycles: a \textit{normal square} (blue), where the object passed through the center between shared actuators; a \textit{small square} (purple), where the transfer occurred closer to the central actuator (A4); and a \textit{large square} (yellow), where the object was passed farther from the central actuator (A4).
 Ideally, during object passing an object should move along the central path between the shared actuators, forming a perfect square trajectory as shown by the dotted red line in Fig.~\ref{fig:sqaure_pasing}, representing the normal square.
 When the central actuator is raised during object passing, the object traces a larger square path, whereas raising the outer actuator between shared modules results in a smaller square path.
-In practice, the trajectories deviate slightly for normal squares due to the fabric’s elasticity and tension distribution.
+In practice, the trajectories deviate slightly for normal squares due to the fabric's elasticity and tension distribution.
 Spherical objects such as the sphere and egg produced three clearly distinguishable paths corresponding to the three square sizes, while the cube primarily followed the central trajectory between shared actuators.
+These results demonstrate that the passing direction can be actively controlled by selecting which boundary actuator to raise, enabling center, left, or right transfer paths relative to the shared actuator pair.